kellerkinderDE/deployer-shopware5/README.md

 * `repository`: URL to the repository you want to deploy.
 * `bin/php`: Absolute path to the php executable on your server.
 * `bin/composer`: Path to composer.
 Adjust if you do not want to use the composer.phar.
-* `shopware_download_path`: URL to the shopware installations package you want to deploy.
+* `shopware_download_path`: URL to the shopware installation package you want to deploy.
 * `shopware_update_version`: Shopware version you want to update to.
-Will be used to check wether the current installations needs to be updated.
+Will be used to check wether the current installation needs to be updated.
 * `shopware_update_path`: URL to shopware update package you want to update to.
 * `plugins`: An array of plugins that will be installed and updated during deployment.
 Those plugins need to be present in the codebase.
 * `theme_config`: An array of theme configuration settings that will be set during deployment.